MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 <kbd>Ctrl</kbd>+<kbd>Enter</kbd> on your keyboard.
 This will run the line of
 code that currently contains your cursor or any highlighted code.

-When we run this code, the **Plots** tab will chlorophyll to the front in the lower right corner of the RStudio screen.
+When we run this code, the **Plots** tab will pop to the front in the lower right corner of the RStudio screen.
 Right now, we just see a big grey rectangle.

 What we've done is created a ggplot object and told it we will be using the data